sciZer0/newdiscoveries/c/README.md

 </p>

 where,<br>
-F — Force pushing the object (measured in Newtons: N);<br>
+F — the force pushing the object (measured in Newtons: N);<br>
-m — Mass of the pushed object (measured in kilograms: kg);<br>
+m — the mass of the pushed object (measured in kilograms: kg);<br>
-Target — Target Acceleration for the given Force (measured in meter/second²: m/s²)
+Target — the Target Acceleration for the given Force (measured in meter/second²: m/s²)

 Please pay attention that